-Despite being very different weapons, each built with a different purpose in mind, in many Fantasy settings, standard bows and crossbows seem to be at odds with each other.
+Despite being very different weapons, built with a different purpose in mind, standard bows and crossbows seem to be at odds with each other in many Fantasy settings.
 For instance, Mooks are more likely to have crossbows, while heroes get regular bows.
 Less graceful, more 'brutish' or 'brute force' characters get crossbows while the graceful characters get arrows.

-Bows also carry an air of elitism about them, in a manner of speaking.
-While almost anyone could be taught to use a crossbow in relatively short time, and as such large masses of people with less training were equipped with them, a bow requires many years of practice to be truly good at.
+Bows carry an air of elitism about them, in a manner of speaking.
+Historically, while almost anyone could be taught to use a crossbow in relatively short time, and as such they were quickly adopted for conscripted soldiers, a bow requires years of practice to be truly good at.
 Thus anyone using a bow in a fight is likely to have many more years of training, and potentially be more of a career fighter.
 Going along with that, a truly great archer with a bow generally can be more lethal than a great archer with a crossbow, due to how much faster their shooting rate could be.

 One other aspect often seen in fiction treats crossbows as being "sneaky" weapons because they're marginally more concealable than bows, and because of lingering cultural ideas that the possibility of large numbers of serfs armed with crossbows being able to perforate aristocratic, land-owning knights is somehow unfair and against the natural order of things.
 Miniature, concealable versions may appear as assassin's weapons and be shot with one hand like a pistol, though in real life these weren't popular or effective as weapons. note